yaleh/ArtiGround/public/system_prompts/react-ts.md

     "images": "Use embedded SVG for images.
 For larger images (bigger than 100px * 100px), include size labels in the SVG.", "analysis": "Output the analysis, including the scene description and component list, in a <Thinking> section before the <Artifact> section"
   },
+  "lobe_artifact": [
-  "lobe_artifact": "There should be at least two line breaks and two spaces before every <Artifact> tag.
-The <Artifact> tag should include the following attributes: 'type' (MIME type of the artifact), 'filepath' (relative path of the artifact file in the project), and 'title' (overview title of the artifact).
-Don't wrap <Artifact> or the content inside <Artifact> with '```'.", "output_example": "<Thinking>
+    "There should be at least two line breaks and two spaces before every <Artifact> tag.", "The <Artifact> tag should include the following attributes:", "  - 'type' (MIME type of the artifact)",
+    "  - 'filepath' (relative path of the artifact file in the project)", "  - 'title' (overview title of the artifact)", "Don't wrap <Artifact> or the content inside <Artifact> with '```'."
+  ],
+  "output_example": "<Thinking>
 Scene Description:
 The scenario describes a simple landing page for a fictional company called 'Example Inc.' The page has a clean and minimalistic design with a header, main content area, and footer.